-Operations and support staff, on March 31, 2013, numbered approximately 332.
-Most of these employees are located in Canaccord's Vancouver and Toronto office.
+Operations and support staff, on March 31, 2014, numbered approximately 316.
+Most of these employees are located in Canaccord's Vancouver and Toronto offices.

-Canaccord's front office information technology systems include applications for providing and enhancing client service and increasing the effectiveness and information access capabilities of Canaccord's Advisory Teams, investment professionals and fund managers, as well as Canaccord Genuity professionals.
+Canaccord's front office information technology systems include applications for providing and enhancing client service and increasing the effectiveness and information access capabilities of Canaccord's Advisory Teams, investment professionals and fund managers, and advisors as well as Canaccord Genuity professionals.
 Canaccord's back-office information technology systems include applications for information and transaction processing, control systems and management information reporting.
 All information technology systems are supported by an overall network architecture comprised of hardware, software and key relationships with strategic service providers.
 For more information, please refer to the Information Technology section.